Bill Thomas (ice hockey): Playing career

 After two seasons in the KHL in Zagreb, Thomas left as a free agent to sign a one-year contract in the Swedish Hockey League with Modo Hockey on June 22, 2015.
 In the 2015–16 season, Thomas added 12 goals and 22 points in 48 games, however was unable to help keep Modo in the SHL, losing in relegation to the HockeyAllsvenskan.

 On June 24, 2016, having left Modo as a free agent, Thomas agreed to a one-year contract with Austrian club, EC Red Bull Salzburg of the EBEL.

 On November 30, 2017, Thomas signed a one-month try-out contract with the Finnish club Ilves Tampere of the Liiga.
-After spending a month with Ilves, on the January 2, 2018 he was introduced as a new forward of German club, Kölner Haie of the Deutsche Eishockey Liga (DEL).
+After spending a month with Ilves, on January 2, 2018 he was introduced as a new forward for German club Kölner Haie of the Deutsche Eishockey Liga (DEL).